attila-lendvai/maru/README.md

 * `eval.l` (in branch `maru.1` and up) contains the same evaluator, written in (a subset of) this s-expression language.
-In other words, `eval.l` is a
+In other words, `eval.l` implementats a
 [metacircular evaluator](https://en.wikipedia.org/wiki/Meta-circular_evaluator)
 for the language it is written in.

-* `emit.l` contains a compiler from s-expressions to [IA-32](https://en.wikipedia.org/wiki/IA-32) (x86)
+* `emit.l` contains a compiler from s-expressions to [IA-32](https://en.wikipedia.org/wiki/IA-32) (x86) assembly (and [LLVM](https://llvm.org/) IR
-machine code and [LLVM](https://llvm.org/) IR, written in the s-expression language.
-This compiler can be thought of as a semantics-preserving "level shift" from s-expressions to IA-32 machine code, letting the metacircular evaluator in `eval.l` escape from "infinite metacircular regression" to a language grounded in hardware.
-A possible metaphor of this is a "target universe" that, when compiling the abstract to the concrete, provides you with a set of axiomatic foundations to build upon.
+in the later stages), written in the s-expression language.
+This compiler can be thought of as a semantics-preserving "level shift" from s-expressions to machine code, letting the metacircular evaluator in `eval.l` escape from the "infinite metacircular regression" to a language grounded in hardware.
+A possible metaphor of this is a "target universe" implemented by some electric circuits (i.e. transistors wired to each other in a CPU) that provide you a set of axiomatic foundations to build upon while compiling the abstract to the concrete; while implementing your new universe (the Maru language in this case).

-* `boot.l` contains some basic data structures, algorithms, and paradigms that are needed by `emit.l`, written in the s-expression language.
+* `boot.l` contains some basic data structures, algorithms, and paradigms that are needed by `emit.l`; it's written in the s-expression language.

 ### Build architecture